RarelyCharlie/rarelycharlie.github.io/glossary.md

 A series of ~~posts|post~~ published by 7 Cups, similar to a ~~feed~~ but intended for public readership.

 # bot
 Originally short for robot.
 A computer program that behaves in some way like a person.
-The only bots on 7 Cups, as far as we know, are ~~Noni~~ and ~~Sofia~~.
+The only bots on 7 Cups, as far as we know, are ~~Noni~~ and ~~Sophia~~.

 # boundary
 A personal rule (as opposed to a ~~community rule|rule~~).